adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 -------------------
 Hello from Ruby!
 ```
-We ran the Ruby code with the Traveling Ruby packaged Ruby runtime, not with the system Ruby, that I set up with Rbenv.
+We ran the Ruby code with the Traveling Ruby packaged Ruby runtime, not with the locally installed Ruby, that was set up with a Ruby version manager.

 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/1ff6a6bf0ea51f0e856f352f3509490d98841f28)